Edit

 Distinguishing project types

-Azure AI Foundry has two different project types - see What is Azure AI Foundry?.
+Foundry has two different project types—see What is Foundry?.
 The type appears in the Type column in the All resources view.
 In the recent resources picker, the type is in a second line under the project name.

-• Listen for either (AI Foundry) or Foundry project for a Foundry project.
+• Look for either (Foundry) or Foundry project for a Foundry project.

-• Listen for (Hub) for a hub based project.
+• Look for (Hub) for a hub-based project.

 Using prompt flow

-Prompt flow is a tool to create executable flows, linking LLMs, prompts, and Python tools through a visualized graph.
-You can use this to prototype, experiment, and iterate on your AI applications before deploying.
+Prompt flow is a tool that creates executable flows by linking LLMs, prompts, and Python tools through a visualized graph.
+You can use prompt flow to prototype, experiment, and iterate on your AI applications before you deploy them.

-Once you select a project, go to the navigation landmark.
-Press the down arrow until you hear Prompt flow and select this link.
+After you select a project, go to the navigation landmark.
+Press the Down arrow until you hear Prompt flow, and then select this link.

-• This is the main working area where you can edit your flow, for example adding a new node, editing the prompt, selecting input data
+• This section is the main working area where you can edit your flow.
+For example, you can add a new node, edit the prompt, or select input data.

-• You can also choose to work in code instead of the editor by navigating to the Raw file mode toggle button to view the flow in code.
+• You can also work in code instead of the editor.
+To view the flow in code, select the Raw file mode toggle button.

 • Each node has its own H3 heading, which can be used for navigation.